Srindot/kv_cache_optimization/README.md

         *   You can combine this with an eviction policy: evict from GPU to CPU, and from CPU to disk (permanent eviction).
     *   **How it relates to Hardware:** This project directly explores the trade-offs in a memory hierarchy (fast/small vs. slow/large), which is a fundamental concept in computer architecture and hardware design.
 You can measure the latency impact of a "cache miss" (having to fetch from the CPU).

-For your project, I would recommend starting with **Idea 1 or 2**, as they are highly relevant, impactful, and can be implemented without needing to retrain a model.
-You can clearly demonstrate the hardware benefits (memory savings, speed changes) and analyse the performance trade-offs.
-Good luck!